vikasgola/ProjectEulerSolution-SML/README.md

 # ProjectEulerSolution

 Solution of problems from ProjectEuler in Standard ML(SML).
-Currently there are five problems solution other solutions will be uploaded soon or **You** can upload it.
+Currently there are 10 problems solution other solutions will be uploaded soon or **You** can upload it.

 ## Solved Problems